42 Gluten Free New York Restaurants for Celiacs to Enjoy

 15. Inday offers Indian-inspired dishes in several locations around town, with half their menu providing vegan options for those who are both celiac and vegan — or just vegan!
 For the meat eaters, they source local, sustainable protein as their additions to the dishes they offer.
 I also wanted to make mention that they donate a percentage of proceeds to charitable organizations in the New York area as well.
 I’ve eaten at only one of their locations, and it was delicious.

-18. By the Way Bakery is completely gluten and dairy free, and Kosher, and the story is one close to my heart: former lawyer Helene Godin walked away from a 22-year career in the law to open a bakery in 2011.
+18. By the Way Bakery is completely gluten and dairy free, and kosher, and the story is one close to my heart: former lawyer Helene Godin walked away from a 22-year career in the law to open a bakery in 2011.
 She didn’t know how to bake when she first quit, and now has a thriving business with four locations.

 gluten free bakery new york